kiboschool/course-industry-experience-1/src/lessons/work-reflections/working-with-others.md

 When it comes to networking, **_quality trumps quantity_**.
 It's not about collecting hundreds of LinkedIn connections; it's about nurturing meaningful relationships.
 Take the time to understand other people's perspectives, listen actively, and show genuine interest in their work.
 Networking is a two-way street, so remember to offer your help and support whenever possible.
 Building trust and rapport takes time, but the connections you make can be invaluable throughout your professional journey.

 Networking opportunities are everywhere, both online and offline.
+To maximise on these opportunities, you should:
-Attend industry events, join professional organizations, and participate in company-sponsored activities.
-Make the most of social media platforms like LinkedIn, where you can connect with professionals in your field and share insights.
-Remember to maintain a professional online presence by showcasing your skills, achievements, and passions.
-Lastly, don't underestimate the power of informal networking, such as grabbing coffee with colleagues or joining after-work activities.
+ - Attend industry events, join professional organizations, and participate in company-sponsored activities.
+ - Make the most of social media platforms like LinkedIn, where you can connect with professionals in your field and share insights.
+ - Maintain a professional online presence by showcasing your skills, achievements, and passions.
+ - Make time for informal networking, such as grabbing coffee with colleagues or joining after-work activities.
 These casual interactions can often lead to unexpected opportunities.

 Networking is not just about exchanging business cards; it is **_a continuous process that requires effort and authenticity_**.
 By approaching it with a genuine desire to connect, learn, and support others, you'll build a strong network that can greatly contribute to your personal and professional growth.
 So, go out there, be yourself, and start forging those valuable relationships!
 </div>